Brian's Guide to

 Below, you will find a complete guide of German traffic signs with their official meaning and additional notes.
 These signs are from the official German traffic code and include all updates through 2022.

-While the German sign system is standardized, there are many cases of unsanctioned, experimental, or non-standard signs in use.
+While the sign system is standardized, there are many cases of unsanctioned, experimental, or non-standard signs in use.
 I have included some of the most common of these.

 Sign categories and numbers